cloudevents/spec/spec.md

   * MUST be a non-empty string

 ### source
-* Type: Object
+* Type: URI
-* Description: This describes the software instance that emits the event at runtime (i.e. the producer).
-It contains sub-properties (listed below)
+* Description: This describes the event producer.
+Often this will include information such as the type of the event source, the organization publishing the event, and some unique idenfitiers.
+The exact syntax and semantics behind the data encoded in the URI is event producer defined.
 * Constraints:
   * REQUIRED
-  * MUST contain at least one non-empty sub-property.

-### source-type
-* Type: String
-* Description: Type of the event source.
-Providers define list of event sources.
-* Constraints:
-  * REQUIRED
-  * MUST be a non-empty string
-* Examples:
-  * s3

-### source-id
-* Type: String
-* Description: ID of the event source.
-* Constraints:
-  * REQUIRED
-  * MUST be a non-empty string
-* Examples:
-  * my.s3.bucket

 ### event-id
 * Type: String